traefik/traefik/docs/content/middlewares/headers.md

 ### Using Security Headers

-Security related headers (HSTS headers, SSL redirection, Browser XSS filter, etc) can be added and configured per frontend in a similar manner to the custom headers above.
+Security related headers (HSTS headers, SSL redirection, Browser XSS filter, etc) can be added and configured in a similar manner to the custom headers above.
 This functionality allows for some easy security features to quickly be set.

 ```yaml tab="Docker"